Gap Insurance for Leased Vehicles: Why It’s Essential for Your Financial Security

 What Exactly is Gap Insurance?

-Gap insurance, short for Guaranteed Asset Protection insurance, is a specialized type of coverage designed to bridge the gap between what you owe on your lease and the current value of your vehicle.
+gap insurance, short for Guaranteed Asset Protection insurance, is a specialized type of coverage designed to bridge the gap between what you owe on your lease and the current value of your vehicle.
 It’s an additional layer of protection that works alongside your standard auto insurance policy.

 How Gap Insurance Differs from Standard Auto Insurance